com-lihaoyi/scalatags/Readme.md

 Internals
 =========

 The bulk of Scalatag's ~5000 lines of code is static bindings (and inline documentation!) for the myriad of CSS rules and HTML tags and attributes that exist.
-The core of Scalatags lives in [Core.scala](), with most of the implicit extensions and conversions living in [package.scala]().
+The core of Scalatags lives in [Core.scala](src/main/scala/scalatags/Core.scala), with most of the implicit extensions and conversions living in [package.scala](src/main/scala/scalatags/package.scala).

-The rough architecture is as follows:

-- Every node is effectively-immutable, and contains a list of `Nested` objects within it.
-Calling the node's apply method (e.g. `div(..., ...)`) creates a new node with the new `Nested` objects appended.
-- A `Nested` can be a child-node, a attribute binding, a style binding, a css class, a `String`, or something that you define yourself.
-- When a node is rendered, the list of `Nested` objects is traversed and used to populate a `children` list and `attrs` map, which are then used to render the HTML string.
-Each `Nested` has a `build` method that it uses to populate those data structures during rendering time.
-This also happens lazily when either `children` or `attrs` is called directly.
-- After rendering, `children` and `attrs` are cached and the node remains effectively immutable after.

-The goal of this is to avoid the performance penalty of building the data structure completely immutably, while also avoiding the correctness problems when the mutability is externally visible.
-By lazily deferring the actual construction until the value is needed, and then using mutation to speed things up, Scalatags optimizes for the most common use case where a tag is only rendered once, after it has finished construction, while still preserving the illusion of immutability to any external observers.

-By writing custom `Nested` objects with your own `build` method, you can create "tags" that when placed into the contents of a tag, manipulates the `children` and `attrs` structures in interesting ways.
-Possible uses include validating that `attrs` only contains valid values for that element, or binding a [reactive variable](https://github.com/lihaoyi/scala.rx) to an attribute with enough scaffolding to propagate changes to the attribute after the page has rendered.
+The primary data structure, the `HtmlNode`, is a simple, immutable representation of a single HTML tag.
+It's `.apply()` method takes a list of `Nested` objects, which are really objects with a single `transform: HtmlNode => HtmlNode` method.
+These transforms are applied to the `HtmlNode` sequentially, returning a new HtmlNode at the end of the process.

+The current selection of `Nested` (or implicitly convertable) types include

+- `HtmlNode`s and `String`s: appends itself to the parent's `children` list.
+- `AttrPair`s: sets a key in the parent's `attrs` list.
+- `StylePair`s: appends the inline `style: value;` to the parent's `style` attribute.

+Although these are the `Nested`s which are provided, it is possible to come up with your own custom `Nested`s which do a variety of different things to the `HtmlNode`.
+All it has to do is provide a `transform: HtmlNode => HtmlNode` method, and it can do whatever it wants to the `HtmlNode` being transformed, including:

+- Adding multiple attributes at once
+- Adding both attributes and children at once
+- Modifying existing attributes
+- Modifying or filtering the list of children

 Prior Work
 ==========